speechbrain/speechbrain/recipes/GigaSpeech/ASR/transducer/README.md

 Results are obtained with beam search and no LM (no-streaming i.e. full context).

-**TBD: The final models are currently in training.** This model has already been succesfully trained, though.
+**TBD: The final models are currently in training.** This model has already been successfully trained, though.
 This will be updated when the checkpoints are ready for download.

 <!--